uvarc/rc-learning/content/courses/cpp_introduction/loops.md

 Much computing is repetetive work.
 Evaluate an expression many times with different values.
 Read lines of a file.
 Update a large number of variables.
 To accomplish this, we use _loops_.

+Loops may invoke other loops as part of their bodies.
+These are generally called _nested_ loops.
+Nested loops can result in many millions of executions of statements, so some care may be required in their construction to avoid unnecessary repetitions.

 ## For Loops

 The `for` loop executes a fixed number of iterations unless explicitly terminated.